kenkyusha/kenkyusha.github.io/work/ml4pos.md

 The results show that, the model learned from channel impulse response signals performs very similarly with the conventional signal processing methodology.
 In the case of multipath, the CNN (our trained model) is superior as it has learned how to deal with signals experiencing heavy non-linear effects.

 ## Conclusions
 This was the first project on which I worked after joining Fraunhofer IIS in Nürnberg.
 It was also one with most accomplishments (2 publications, 1 best paper award and demonstrator at the MWC).
 Working on this project, I learned a lot about radiowave-based positioning in terms of theory and practise.
-Furthermore, I gained very good intuition working with convolutional neural networks not only training them but also to design them.
+Furthermore, I gained very good intuition in designing and training convolutional neural networks.

 More details in the publications listed below!
 ## Publications